Collaborative Learning in Class

 Ever since educators found out the importance of learning in groups, they have been researching numerous learning methods.
-And so, one of the most effective and famous methods is collaborative learning.
+And so, one of the most famous concepts that is usually discussed is collaborative learning.

 Before jumping to understand what collaborative learning is and what are the benefits of adopting this, there is a similar learning method that educators have been comparing which is “cooperative learning“.
 In fact, these two definitions might have the same meaning as working in a group to achieve learning goals.
 And yet, there are still differences between these two terms: